Zach488/qb-burgershot/Readme.md

 To Do
-- Make all food except torpedo craftable
+- Make all food craftable
 - Make Script more optimized
 - Change qTarget to bt-Target
 - Add New Icons and Descriptions for items